Bye, bye long commute!

 Lancaster is located in south-central Pennsylvania and is one of the oldest inland towns in the United States.
 Getting around on foot in Lancaster is certainly an efficient means of commuting — at two miles across, the city can be traversed in less than 40 minutes, with plenty of shops, restaurants and galleries along the way.

 Walk Score: 75.63

 Miami is a walker’s paradise…in paradise.
 From South Beach to Miami Beach, most errands can be accomplished on foot.
 According to Walk Score, every month, the Mayor of Miami closes major roads to cars, allowing walkers and bikers to explore all that the city has to offer.

 Known for its high-quality architecture and ties to Frank Lloyd Wright, Oak Park has a small town, Midwestern feel, with the added bonus of being less than 10 miles away from Chicago.
 Filled with walkable attractions such as Wonder Works Children’s Museum, Madison Street Community Theatre, tons of parks, shops and eateries, Oak Park is perfect for strolling.

 Rated as one of Livability’s 100 Best Places to Live in 2015, Arlington is a perfect city for walking to work.
 The safety, parks and easy access to D.C. or the Metro make for a quick commute.
 You can even enjoy some sightseeing along the way, as Arlington is home to the Pentagon, Arlington National Cemetery and the Marine Corps Iwo Jima Memorial.

-Situated in Dallas County, University Park is four square miles and home to Southern Methodist University.
-Even though temps can reach 100+ F during the summer months, this Texas town still provides its residents with a plethora of ways to comfortably commute.
+University Park is situated in Dallas County and is four square miles and home to Southern Methodist University.
+Even though temps can reach 100+ F during the summer months, this Texas town still provides its residents with a plethora of ways to commute comfortably.